 In fact, caffeine-induced anxiety disorder is one of four caffeine-related syndromes listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM), which is published by the American Psychiatric Association.

-Extremely high daily intakes of 1,000 mg or more per day have been reported to cause nervousness, jitteriness and similar symptoms in most people, whereas even a moderate intake may lead to similar effects in caffeine-sensitive individuals.
+Intakes of 1,000 mg caffeine or more per day can cause nervousness, jitteriness and similar symptoms in most people.
+Whereas even a moderate intake may lead to similar effects in caffeine-sensitive individuals.

 3. Digestive Issues